 The Auditor's Report does not contain any qualification reservation or adverse remark.

-As required under section 204 (1) of the Companies Act 2013 the Company has obtained aSecretarial Audit Report for the Financial Year 2015-16.
-The Secretarial Audit Report isannexed herewith as "Annexure B".
-There are no qualifications or observations orother remarks of the Secretarial Auditors in the Report issued by them for the financialyear 2015-16 which call for any explanation from the Board of Directors.
+As required under section 204 (1) of the Companies Act 2013 the Company has obtained aSecretarial Audit Report for the Financial Year 2019-20.
+The Secretarial Audit Report isannexed herewith as "Annexure C".

 There were no significant and material orders passed by the regulators or courts ortribunals which would impact the going concern status and the Company's operations infuture.

-There were no material changes and commitments affecting the financial position of theCompany between the end of financial year and the date of the Report.
+There are no material changes and commitments affecting the financial position of theCompany between the end of financial year and the date of the Report.

 The Board has adopted on recommendation of the Nomination & RemunerationCommittee a policy for selection and appointment of Directors Senior Management andtheir remuneration.
 A brief detail of the policy is given in the Corporate GovernanceReport and also posted on the website of the Company www.seasonsfurnishings.com